philw-23/zoomcamp-de/WK4_Analytics_Engineering/README.md

   * As indicated in the example file linked, different parameters will be used for different data warehouse types
 * `target` signifies the default value to use for run time, in this case the `dev` connection

 When `dbt-init` is ran in a folder to create an initial project, dbt will automatically create the `profiles.yml` file in the `~/.dbt/` directory and populate it with your inputs.
-Subsequent project creations will not be automatically added to this file, so additional connection profiles will need to be made manually.
-Using the example link from above, if we created a project that needed the `evil-corp` connection profile and it did not already exist, we would need to add this to `profiles.yml` manually
+Subsequent project creations will also have entries added to this file

 ## Setting up dbt Models